RadeonOpenCompute/ROCm_Documentation/Other_Solutions/ROCm_PCIe_Debug.md

-## lspci helpfull examples to help you debug issue
+## lspci helpfull examples and tips for you debugging ROCm Install issue

 ### To find if the Linux Kerenl is seeing your GPU and to get the the slot number of the device part number you want to look at